Common Budgeting Mistakes to Avoid

 Assuming Tracking Spending is Tricky

-In its most basic form, budgeting is a matter of figuring out where you are, and where you want to be when it comes to money.
+In its most basic form, budgeting is a matter of figuring out where you are and where you want to be when it comes to money.

-2. How much goes out each month?
+2. Expenses.
+How much goes out each month?

 Once you get the hang of it, you may enjoy telling your cash what to do every week instead of being mystified, month after month, when your account is drained.